 AI-based customer services are used in various sectors due to their efficiency.
-Chatbots communicate with customers through text conversations and voicebots are specialized in verbal conversations.
+Chatbots communicate with customers through text conversations and voicebots specialize in verbal conversations.
 Customers can choose to speak directly with human assistants if robots cannot provide a solution.
 According to "120 Dasan Call Center," Seoul's integrated civil complaints call center, the proportion of AI chatbot-based administrative service sessions accounted for 18.9 percent out of some 7.5 million inquiries in 2021.
 The chatbot service was adopted in 2020 to help call center operators handle various types of complaints 24 hours a day.
 About 20,000 inquiries are made every day.

 Seoul 120 Dasan Call Foundation, the operator of Seoul's call center, said that AI-based call center services will be upgraded to help human assistants focus more on complex tasks.
 A smart system that analyzes accumulated data will be adopted to improve services.
 The foundation will increase the areas of chatbot service to 2,000 from the current 474 and adopt voicebots.